 I look forward to connecting with the community of those who are living with spinal cord injury and seeing how Sargood builds confidence, optimism and a realization of what is possible for those living with SCI.

 General the Honourable Sir Peter Cosgrove AK AC (Mil) CVO MC (Retd)

 In his final year of high school Grant was involved in a car accident, resulting in paraplegia from the waist down.
 He is an experienced investment professional managing institutional portfolios for one of Australia’s largest wealth firms.
 Grant represented Australia at the 2004, 2008 and 2012 Paralympics Games, winning Paralympic gold in 2008.
 In 2020 Grant was appointed to the Paralympics Australia’s Board of Directors.
-Grant is passionate about encouraging people with a spinal cord injury to aim high in life and is also Chair of the Sargood Foundation Audit Committee.
+Grant is passionate about encouraging people with a spinal cord injury to aim high in life.

 Sargood Foundation’s Collaroy facilities were born of community enthusiasm to do more for the people with spinal injuries.
 It will be an incredible place of hope for a better future.

 Sargood represents the best of what we can achieve here on the northern beaches.
 A world first, a health and wellness resort purpose built for people with a spinal cord injury, built by the community, for the community.
 The vision of the Sargood Foundation to improve the lives of people living with spinal injuries through innovative solutions delivered in the most remarkable natural setting shows why community lead solutions always deliver the best outcomes.